Azumi67/FRP-V2ray-Loadbalance/README.md

 ![Exclamation-Mark-PNG-Clipart](https://github.com/Azumi67/FRP-V2ray-Loadbalance/assets/119934376/9e1dd2ee-01ee-4888-9ef8-c68ac19cf5c5) Additional Info :
 - You can use different methods, you don't need to use mutli config on iran side if you don't want to set an ipv6 for every port.
- - let me gove you an example :
+ - let me give you an example :
  - A. Kharej side: You have 2 IPV6 | IPV6-1 - Kharej v2ray port : 8080 - Iran v2ray port : 8080 | IPV6-2 - Kharej v2ray port : 8081 - Iran v2ray port : 8081
  - B. Iran side : You have selected single config : Kharej v2ray port : 8080,8081 | Iran v2ray port : 8080,8081
  - or you can use mutli config for iran server and proceed with the examples given in the picture above. ( for each ipv6, you enter a new port)